wozhouh/my-deep-retrieval/README.md

 │   ├── deploy_resnet101_normpython.prototxt     /* original model with Python normalize_layer
 ```

+The weights of the original model and the distilled one could be downloaded from the [Google Drive](https://drive.google.com/drive/folders/1Fv9G2hemf0kPThxCvGCZZ6OIhvChGWsP).

 # Deep Retrieval

 This package contains the pretrained ResNet101 model and evaluation script for the method proposed in the following papers: